Nayruden/ocd/README.txt

 http://github.com/Nayruden/olib

 Changelog:
+v0.9 - 2/07/2011
+    * [ADD] Support for durability/colors throughout OCD, including sorting.
+    * [ADD] Check for Bukkit bug, warns user when the chest is bugged.
+    * [FIX] A bug with compacting air due to Bukkit changes.
+    * [CHANGE] Converted command implementation to new Bukkit command model.

 v0.8 - 1/30/2011
     * [ADD] New sort: sort by item id.
     * [ADD] A basic compatibility with chest protection mods: you must open the